annaf28/PythonProjects/README.md

-This is a list of Python Projects I made in the past and potential current/ future projects and I am uploading to GitHub.
+This is a list of Python Projects I made in the past and potential current/ future projects.

-basics.py is old when I first started python